tbadtmr/AncientConnections_Project/README.md

 ```bash
 streamlit run AncientConnections.py
 ```
-Then open the app in your browser at the local address provided by Streamlit
+Then open the app in your browser at the local address provided by Streamlit.

 ## Data